zarpos/zarpos/README.md

 - 🔭 I’m currently working on geting my personal brand as a digital strategic consultant to the next level
 - 🌱 I’m currently learning Go Lang, Rust and Solidity
-- 🤔 I’m looking for some peers to build some big stuff in some blockchains as Algorand
+- 🤔 I’m looking fo some peers to build some big stuff in some blockchains as Algorand
 - 📫 How to reach me: contacto@diegorubiomorato.me

 ### :biking_man: Skills :